showdownjs/showdown/README.md

 ### Download tarball

-You can download the latest release's tarball directly from https://github.com/showdownjs/showdown/releases
+You can download the latest release tarball directly from https://github.com/showdownjs/showdown/releases

 ### Bower